 2.2 Claim of right

-In the context of an ARS 13-1803 charge, a claim of right simply means that an accused rightfully owned the car that he/she drove or took.
+In the context of an ARS 13-1803 charge, a claim of right means that an accused rightfully owned the car that he/she drove or took.
 People cannot commit a joyriding offense if they have a claim of right to the vehicle involved (or otherwise owned it).
 This defense is often raised when it is unclear as to whose name a car’s title is under.

 2.3 No probable cause